-Console inputs with Realtime UAD Processing can be routed into the DAW via Apollo's device drivers, and optionally recorded as either processed (wet) or unprocessed (dry) audio using the Insert Effects feature in Console (see the Insert Effects Overview).
+Console inputs with Realtime UAD processing can be routed into the DAW via Apollo's device drivers, and optionally recorded as either processed (wet) or unprocessed (dry) audio using the Global Insert Effects function in Console.

 Important: UAD plug-ins used within Console for Realtime UAD Processing must run on the DSP within Apollo.
 If other UAD-2 devices are active in the same system, DSP on those devices cannot be used for Realtime UAD Processing.